 Does that mean there is nothing I can eat at Oktoberfest?… Not at all, there are options.
 Just keep reading.

 If you are a meat-lover, Oktoberfest is your chance to devour protein for the rest of the year.
 Pork, veal, chicken, duck, you name it.
-But in any case make sure that what you order do not come with any sauces, which are normally thickened with some sort of flour.
+But in any case make sure that what you order do not come with any sauces, which come with wheat flour as thickener.

 If you want to play safe, try half a grilled chicken (halbes Wiesn-Hendln in German, my personal favourite), a roasted ham hock (Schweinshaxe) or some roasted duck (gebratene Ente) with a side of green salad (Krautsalat), potato salad (Kartoffelsalat) or boiled potatoes with parsley or rosemary.